Luracast/Restler/examples/_006_crud/readme.md

 CRUD
 ----

-Create, Retrive, Update and Delete using
+Create, Retrieve, Update and Delete using
 HTTP methods POST, GET, PUT and DELETE respectively.

 **How the automatic routing is done?**

 Restler uses *get, put, post, and delete* as prefix to map PHP methods to respective HTTP methods.
-When they are the only method names they map at the class level similar to *index* and *default*
+When they are the only method names they map at the class level similar to *index*

 	GET/POST/PUT/DELETE class_name